Free French Naval Forces: Pacific War

+From 1944, the battleship Richelieu and destroyer leaders Le Terrible and Le Fantasque operated with the British Eastern Fleet in combat operations against Japan, and later took part in Operation Tiderace, the Liberation of Singapore.

 Technical innovations

 The FNFL also harboured technical innovators, like Captain Jacques-Yves Cousteau, who invented the modern aqua-lung, and Yves Rocard, who helped perfect radar.
 The aqua-lung became a major improvement for commando operations.
 However, Jacques Cousteau joined the FNFL only after the liberation of France.
 He had spent the entirety of the war in France and developed the aqua-lung in Paris during the German occupation.

 Losses

 The merchant fleet of the FNFL suffered heavy casualties, amounting to one quarter of its men.

 A number of warships were lost, notably the submarine Surcouf, possibly sunk in a friendly fire incident.
 Other losses include the destroyers Léopard and La Combattante; the submarine Narval; the patrol boats Poulmic and Vikings, and the corvettes Mimosa and Alysse.